What the study found

 Key points

-- An eleven-level single-phase multilevel inverter was studied for solar PV applications.
+- An eleven-level multilevel inverter was proposed for solar PV applications.

-- Performance was compared across nonlinear loads, R loads, RL loads, and induction motor loads.
+- The system was compared under R, RL, and induction motor loads.

-- The authors report fast transient response under different operating conditions.
+- Fast transient response is reported in the abstract for different operating conditions.

-- The simulation results were said to be validated and discussed.
+- The simulation results were said to be validated, but no numerical results are given in the abstract.

 Disclosure